-In a world where technology allows us to work anywhere in the world; remote workers like me try to find ways to do admin while we’re on the way to or from client meetings.
+In a world where technology allows us to work anywhere; remote workers like me try to find ways to do admin while on the way to or from client meetings.

 In my case, rather than watch the latest box-set on Netflix or reading the BBC News app about how Brexit is becoming an omnibus soap opera, I try to use time wisely within my working day to complete emails or do project related admin.

 As a cardinal rule, I never take or schedule a call with a client when I am travelling using public transport.